CraigComeOnThisNameCantBeTaken/ServiceEnforcer/README.md

 **There should be someone manually testing...**

 Yes there should.
 But how do we know there will be?
 We dont even know what project Jim is on.
 We might not even be at the company anymore.

-**Ok but ServiceProviderOptions.ValidateOnBuild should solve this?**

-Nope.
-Actually that just ensures the services that have been registered can be created when calling BuildServiceProvider.

-**What about ValidateScopes?**

-This is probably more obvious but to be clear this just makes sure you arent trying to resolve scoped services where you shouldnt be.

 **Why should I care?
 They should do their job right**